1jour1vin

 Nose

-Intense and highly aromatic, with aromas of cherry, blackcurrant, graphite, roasted herbs and menthol.
+Intense and highly aromatic with aromas of cherry, blackcurrant, graphite, toasted herbs, and menthol

 Mouth

-Magnificent success with superb finesse, great precision, silky tannins in phase with an incisive structure, and a heady finish.
+A magnificent success with superb finesse, great precision, silky tannins in harmony with an incisive structure, and a heady finish.

 Serve